-- Include your name, spire ID#, expected graduation date, and whether you are a member of Departmental or Commonwealth College Honors.
+Include your name, spire ID#, expected graduation date, and whether you are a member of Departmental or Commonwealth College Honors.

 - Include a sealed letter of recommendation from your research advisor.

 - The completed application package has to be sent/delivered to the Biochemistry Main Office/Undergraduate Program Coordinator on or before March 9th, 2018.

 Henry Little Award

 Leading Strand Award

-Each year the BMB Department chooses a Biochemistry major who has shown leadership, initiative and a demonstrated strength in working well with others as the recipient of this award.
+Each year the BMB Department chooses a Biochemistry major who has shown leadership, initiative and a demonstrated strength in working well with others.

 Scholarships and Awards from Outside the Department

 The College of Natural Sciences awards a number of scholarships for which there are descriptions and an online application.
 The deadline is in early May.

 Also check the UMass Scholarship Search to see if you fit the criteria for any other scholarships or awards.